 REPLICA: Start your advocacy HERE

 Whether you are licensed EMS personnel, State Legislator, or State EMS Office official, your understanding of REPLICA and engagement is important to furthering this effort.
 Take the time to talk about REPLICA with your friends and colleagues in the EMS Community, contact members of your state legislature and other public interest groups that have a stake in seeing REPLICA legislation introduced and passed.
 We need ten states to activate the Compact.
-Today we have nine states that have passed the REPLICA legislation.
+Today we have sixteen states that have passed the REPLICA legislation.
 Working together we can get this done; The groups that support REPLICA in each state may be different, however, the benefits and the facts of adopting this interstate Compact are the same across our country, including;

 - Patients will continue to need ready access to the closest, most appropriate EMS personnel.